nextstrain/ncov/docs/sharing.md

 #### How to view
 1. Navigate to [https://auspice.us](https://auspice.us)
 2. Drag the output JSON file from `./auspice/<buildname>.json` onto the page
+3. [Optional] drag and drop a TSV with additional or private metadata onto the page (see above)

 #### How to share
 Share the JSON file and instructions directly.